stinkyink/book-publishing-guide/chapter4.markdown

 # How to Market Your Book

-Regardless of how you choose to pursue your own book, you’ll need to have the basics in place.
-If you’ve not already, pop to chapter 1 and check out how to prepare your own book (link to chapter 1).

-So, you need to market your book!
+So, you've written an amazing book and now you need to market it!
 Unfortunately, marketing is really hard work...

-Worse yet, marketing in a competitive environment is harder work...

 Marketing as an unknown author in the highly competitive book-selling environment is even tougher still!